Artisan Breadmaking & Heritage Grains

 Faculty: Richard Miscovich

-Connecting to the origins of sustenance, students in Sterling College’s Artisan Bread Baking course will practice the art of breadmaking using both domestic and wild yeasts with an emphasis on baking with retained heat in a wood-fired oven.
-Baking in commercial and home ovens will also be covered.
+Connecting to the origins of sustenance, students in Sterling College’s Artisan Bread-making course will practice the art of breadmaking using both domestic and wild yeasts.
 This journey starts with bread baking fundamentals but also explores diverse concepts such as long-fermented naturally leavened breads and sprouted grains and sprouted grain flours.
-Along the way, we’ll discuss the history, significance and community-building power of bread.
+Students will start their own starters from scratch, allowing flour and water to culture with wild yeasts.
+We’ll study the history, significance, and community-building power of bread around the world and throughout the ages.
+Students will complete the course from a distance utilizing their home kitchen and learn through a series of pre-recorded lectures and live question and answer sessions with Richard Miscovich.